-- Losses and write-offs annex 4.10 of 'Managing Public Money'; - Gifts annex 4.12 of 'Managing Public Money'; and - The Academies Financial Handbook.
+- losses and write-offs annex 4.10 of 'Managing Public Money' - gifts annex 4.12 of 'Managing Public Money' - the Academies Financial Handbook

-Please list out all applicable payments and losses in the space provided, overtyping the details of the payment in column B. Please also fill in the details as to when the loss/payment occurred (recognition date) and when the payment occurred.
-If the payment/write-off has not yet occurred as at the balance sheet date leave the cell in column H blank.
+Please list out all applicable payments and losses in the space provided, overtyping the details of the payment in column B. Please also fill in the details as to when the loss or payment occurred (recognition date) and when the payment occurred.
+If the payment or write-off has not yet occurred as at the balance sheet date, leave the cell in column H blank.

-In a lot of cases these two dates will be the same but not always which is why we require the split.
+In many cases these two dates will be the same but not always, which is why we require the split.
 The dropdown box in column I will allow trusts to identify the type of special payments and losses.